ezubaric/acl-2023/_pages/faq.md

 Yes, you can talk in small venues about your work, but be careful not to publish a non-anonymized draft of the work and please do not publicize it widely (e.g. on social media).
 {: .answer}

-My paper is no longer under review at ARR but I plan to commit it to this conference, can I post it to ArXiv?
+Q:My paper has been reviewed by ARR and I intend to commit to this conference; can I post it to ArXiv?
 {: .question}
-As long as it is a month before the commit deadline, you may post a non-anonymous copy on the web.
+A: You cannot promote your paper in the month before the commit deadline for ACL.
+If it is outside that period, you may promote your paper.
 {: .answer}

 ## Virtual Attendance